Legal Memo Templates: Examples, Tips, and Formats

 Just remember—a legal memo template is just an ideal starting point.
 Use it as a guide, but be sure to make it your own.

-Downloadable internal memo template created in Clio Draft
+Downloadable internal legal memo template created in Clio Draft

-Below are some links to examples of legal memos and legal memo templates.
+Below are some links to sample legal memos and legal memo templates.

 If you’re looking for more legal templates, be sure to take a look at our legal templates hub.